-- Do not use periods in capitalized abbreviations: UTA, UNT, AVID, MISD - "Who" refers to people, "That" and "Which" refer to inanimate objects or pets without a name - Use "that" for essential clauses without commas (If you can omit "that," omit it) - Use two words for class periods/blocks (fourth block) - Use only 1 text box for the entire caption.
+• "Who" refers to people, "That" and "Which" refer to inanimate objects or pets without a name

+- Use "that" for essential clauses without commas (If you can omit "that," omit it) - Check all "photo bys" to make sure it's not capitalized - Use two words for class periods/blocks (fourth block) - Use only 1 text box for the entire caption.
 Within that 1 textbox, you may select the different fonts for the lead-in, caption text, and byline.
 Using only 1 textbox will align the spacing and keep it consistent throughout the book.